 During the 2011-2012 school year, the iPad was tested in two classrooms in Lower Merion, a Kindergarten and first grade.
 The children in these classrooms used iPads at various times throughout the day to support the curriculum.
 Based on this success, all Kindergarten students during the 2012-2013 school year had access to an iPad to enhance motivation and learning.
-Beginning in September 2013, first grade students will also utilize iPads during whole class and small group instruction.
+Since the fall of 2013, first grade students have been using iPads during whole class and small group instruction.

 Frequently Asked Questions About the iPad program:

 - Who will be using iPads?

 All Kindergarten and first grade students will have access to iPads in their classroom.
 In general, each child will use the same iPad each time, but iPads will be shared.
 All iPads will stay at school.

 - Why are K and 1 students getting iPads and not other grades?

 iPads are simple for K and 1 students to navigate (laptops are often difficult for this age group) and there is a large number of educational apps that focus on young children.
 Students in grades two through five have access to laptop computers.